 Managing Mental Health and Organizational Change

 May is Mental Health Awareness Month.
-As the world moves forward from the pandemic and more organizations restart or ramp digital transformation plans, people are still trying to regain their footing in the workplace and personally.
+As more organizations start digital transformation plans, people are trying to regain their footing in the workplace and personally.

 The past few years have been filled with rapid change.
 According to research and advisory company Gartner, the average business has undertaken five major organizational changes in the past several years.
 A further 75 percent of those companies expected to pursue additional change initiatives in the coming three years.